ucsb-csw8/m22-shereen/staff.md

 # Mentors

-We - the Teaching Assistants (TAs), Undergraduate Learning Assistants (ULAs) and Prof. K - are what we will collectively refer to as "Mentors".
+We - the Teaching Assistants (TAs) and Shereen - are what we will collectively refer to as "Mentors".
 We look forward to helping you learn and succeed in this class and beyond.
 <!--Staff information is stored in the `_staffers` directory and rendered according to the layout file, `_layouts/staffer.html`.-->

 ## Instructors